 4) I cannot breastfeed with implants.

-Scientific studies have demonstrated there is no risk for babies breastfed by women with breast implants.
-Pregnancy is likely to affect the appearance of implants due to changes in the the size and shape of the breasts during pregnancy.
+Scientific studies have demonstrated there is no risk for babies breastfed by women with breast augmentation with implants.
+Pregnancy is likely to affect the appearance of breast implants due to changes in the the size and shape of the breasts during pregnancy.
 There is a small risk that breast implant surgery can reduce nipple sensation and breastfeeding may be affected.
-It is also important to note that some women may never be able to breastfeed regardless of whether they have implants or not.
+It is also important to note that some women may never be able to breastfeed regardless of whether they have breast implants or not.

 5) I will need to replace my breast implants every 10 years.